ptrpfa/CLI-ATM/README.md

     Register as a new user: register, new, signup, Registration

     ```
 2. Start banking with us!
+You can use any user account provided in the `credentials.md` file to test the ATM application.

 ## Database Design